cfaheyCurveJumper/saferJSON-cfc/README.md

 The problem is exemplified by the fact that ColdFusion's isJSON() function doesn't protect the deserializeJSON() function from erroring out.

-This code should be--but is not--bullet-proof:
+This code should be bullet-proof, but it isn't:

 	<!--- if this is a valid JSON string --->
 	<cfif isJSON( your_string )>